Eating out and western style food, dining etiquette, sauces, dietary differences and dietary requirements.

 Potatoes: The other carbohydrate staple in Britain, usually eaten hot.
-Potatoes in many cooked forms accompany many main meals, "new potatoes" in spring and early summer are often served simply boiled or lightly roasted with butter and/or mint.
+Potatoes in a variety of cooked forms accompany many main meals, "new potatoes" in spring and early summer are often served simply boiled or lightly roasted with butter and/or mint.
 You will doubtless be familiar with French-fries or chips, but there are so many other ways to cook this versatile vegetable.
-They are often served cold with mayonnaise as potato salad, especially in summer.
+They may be served cold with a mayonnaise dressing as potato salad, especially in summer.

 Not eaten so much: